Partial separability and symplectic-Haantjes manifolds: Partial separability and generalized St ackel systems

 \section{Partial separability and generalized St\"ackel systems}

-The theory of partial separability can also be formulated in the case of Hamiltonian systems admitting a priori less than $n$ integrals of motion \cite{DPAMPA1896,StAMPA1897,PainlCRAS1897, HavasJMP1976,CR2019SIGMA,DKNSIGMA2019} (Case (\textbf{II}) of Definition \ref{def:PS}).
+The theory of partial separability can also be formulated in the case of Hamiltonian systems admitting a priori less than $n$ integrals of motion \cite{DPAMPA1896,StAMPA1897,PainlCRAS1897, HavasJMP1976,CR2019SIGMA,DKNSIGMA2019} (Case \textbf{II} of Definition \ref{def:PS}).
 We shall present here a novel formulation of this theory in the context of Haantjes geometry, which widely extends the approach we presented in \cite{TT2016SIGMA}.
-More precisely, in \cite{TT2016SIGMA} we have determined the semisimple symplectic-Haantjes manifolds associated with the Arnold-Kozlov-Neishtadt systems \eqref{AKN}.
-In essence, they are families of $n$ Hamiltonians in involution, which are generated from a standard St\"ackel matrix $\bs{S}$, but keeping arbitrary the dependence of the functions $f_k$ on the momenta.
-By specializing conveniently the St\"ackel matrix and vector \eqref{eq:SM} for the AKN systems, we can also derive in a direct way both families of quasi-bi-Hamiltonian and classical St\"ackel systems, as for instance the Jacobi-Calogero model.
-The Haantjes geometry allows us to \textit{totally} separate the AKN systems by means of the construction of related DH coordinates.
+More precisely, in that article, we have determined the semisimple symplectic-Haantjes manifolds associated with the Arnold-Kozlov-Neishtadt systems \eqref{AKN}.
+In essence, they are families of $n$ Hamiltonians in involution, which are generated from a standard St\"ackel matrix $\bs{S}$, but keeping arbitrary the dependence of the functions $f_k$ on the momentum $p_k$.
+By specializing the St\"ackel matrix and vector \eqref{eq:SM} for the AKN systems conveniently, we can also derive directly both families of quasi-bi-Hamiltonian and classical St\"ackel systems.
+Haantjes geometry allows us to \textit{totally} separate the AKN systems using the construction of related DH coordinates.

-We shall extend now these results to a much more general family of Hamiltonian models, which are \textit{partially separable}.
+We shall now extend these results to a much more general family of Hamiltonian models, which are \textit{partially separable}.